Skip to Content

 Work abroad in the UK on a Skilled Work Visa

 To apply for this visa, you need to have a job offer and a certificate of sponsorship from a UK employer.
-It is easier to get this visa if your skills can be applied to the UK’s shortage occupation list, which includes jobs such as mechanical engineers, web design and development professionals, and graphic designers, to name a few.
+It is easier to get this visa if your skills can be applied to the UK’s shortage occupation list, which includes jobs like mechanical engineers, web design and development professionals, and graphic designers, to name a few.

 Another method to get a skilled visa in the UK is through a Global Talent Visa.
 This critical skills visa aims to attract top-tier talent in specific industries, including science, medicine, technology, research, and the arts.
-This type of visa doesn’t tie you to any employer and is for up to five years, which can then be extended.
+This type of visa doesn’t tie you to any employer and is valid for up to five years, which can then be extended.

 RELATED: How to Work in the UK as a Foreigner (From Someone Who Has Done it!)